-Join us in celebrating Pride Month and creating a more inclusive and supportive workplace for LGBT+ colleagues.
+Join us to discuss how we can all work together to create a more inclusive and supportive workplace for LGBTQ+ colleagues.

 Pride is a celebration of progress, diversity and inclusion.
-We are committed to raising the profile of LGBT+ trade mark practitioners and creating a more inclusive and diverse profession.
+We are committed to raising the profile of LGBTQ+ trade mark practitioners and creating a more inclusive and diverse profession.

 Our panel will discuss what Pride means to them, why openness and acceptance in the profession is key and how to come out and bring all of who you are to the workplace.